darrenjcosborne/NextionSerialString/README.md

 ### NextionConfig.h

-1. Define the each of the parameters according to your preferred settings
+1. Define each of the parameters according to your preferred settings
 ````Cpp
 #define nexSerial Serial2     // Define serial communication channel
 #define baud 115200     // Define baud rate. esp32 uses a baud rate of 115200